unstoppabledomains/UI-Kit/README.md

 exports.

-A separate path for re-exporting `@mui/material/colors` modules exists for distinguishing the colors from other re-exports
+A separate path for re-exporting `@mui/material/colors` modules exists for distinguishing the colors from other re-exports.

 `@unstoppabledomains/ui-kit/styles` path contains light and dark themes used on the [Unstoppable Domains website](https://unstoppabledomains.com/), as well as